crunchy-labs/crunchy-cli/README.md

 - `-r`, `--resolution` » the resolution of the video(s). `best` for best resolution, `worst` for worst

 - `--alternative-progress` » shows an alternative, not so user-friendly progress instead of the progress bar

+- `-g`, `--goroutines` » sets how many parallel segment downloads should be used

 #### Help
 - General help